DavideGioiosa/cvae-chord-generation-complexity/README.md

 Further information and the results of the different experiments can be found in the [Thesis](https://github.com/DavideGioiosa/master-thesis-polimi/blob/main/Modeling_Harmonic_Complexity_in_Automatic_Music_Generation_using_Conditional_Variational_Autoencoders.pdf).

 ## Currently working on the paper
-The dataset and the publication will be available in the upcoming months.
+The dataset and the publication will be available in the upcoming weeks.